adaltas/node-csv-docs/src/md/parse/options/info.md

 # Option `info`

-The `info` option provide additionnal context.
+The `info` option provide additional context.
 Instead of generating records, in the form of objects literal or arrays, it generates two properties, `info` and `record`.
 The `info` property is a snapshot of the [info object](/parse/info/) at the time the record was created.
 The `record` property is the actual record.

 Note, it can be used conjointly with the raw option.